 iCompario tip: store your dash cam data with your vehicle trackers

-Get a fleet management system with dash cam integration.
+Get a fleet telematics system with dash cam integration.
 Using this system, businesses can check their camera video alongside their tracking data.
 This puts important data into one, so you have less systems to keep an eye on and fewer logins to worry about.

 What is the Data Protection Act?

 The Data Protection Act 1998 was replaced by GDPR in 2018.
 It is no longer in effect.
 Businesses should look at GDPR and consider data protection training to ensure their employees understand their responsibilities.

 Article 8 protects “your [the employee’s] right to respect for your private life, your family life, your home and your correspondence (letters, telephone calls and emails, for example)”.

 It is illegal for your business to misuse personal data obtained through data such as vehicle tracking because of GPS tracking laws in the UK.